By putting technology to work, freight rail is focused on the present while shaping the future, committed to keeping the American economy on track.

 What is the future of freight rail technology?
 Positive Train Control (PTC).
-PTC is a set of highly advanced technologies designed to automatically slow or stop a train under certain circumstances, will address a leading factor in train accidents: human error.
-By December 31, 2018, first generation PTC will operate on approximately 80% of the required Class I rail network, well beyond the amount mandated by the federal government.
+PTC is a set of highly advanced technologies designed to automatically stop a train under certain circumstances, will address a leading factor in train accidents: human error.
+At the end of 2018, the nation’s largest freight railroads were operating PTC across the vast majority — 83.2% — of the required Class I PTC route miles nationwide.
 The system will be fully active and interoperable by 2020.
 This technology will serve as the foundation for future innovation to enhance the safety and efficiency of the network.

 Railroads are taking to the skies and mastering technologies once found only in the pages of science fiction novels.
 Today, Class I railroads across the nation are deploying drones for a variety of safety and environmental purposes.
 In remote areas, drones are exploring thousands of miles of track to ensure that freight trains continue to safely traverse unforgiving terrain.
 Railroads also use drones to inspect bridges.

 Tracks, rail ties and ballast (the stone bed tracks rest on) are the foundation of the private, 140,000-mile rail network.
 Together, they must support 6,600-ton trains as they move across the country.
 Tiny flaws imperceptible to the human eye can lead to accidents, so railroads rely on technology, such as ultrasound and radar, to look deep inside a track.
 Radar allows employees to peer into a track while ground-penetrating electromagnetic radar detects any abnormalities in ballast.
 Railroads use this data to proactively schedule preventive maintenance, helping to keep small issues from becoming big problems.
 Thanks in large part to technologies such as these, train-caused accident rates are at an all-time low.